Use legacy emulation mode to work around direct communication problems between a guest operating system and a DVD or CD-ROM drive.

 - Select Legacy emulation and click OK.

-On Windows hosts, this option is deselected by default.
 On Linux hosts that have IDE drives, the default setting depends on whether the ide-scsi module is loaded in the kernel.
 The ide-scsi module must be loaded, or you must use a physical SCSI drive, to connect directly to the DVD or CD-ROM drive.

 - Click OK to save your changes.